On this page:

 If the votes are equally split, the chairperson has the deciding vote.

-The secretary must prepare the Owners corporation committee nomination (Word, 49KB), which must:
+The secretary must give notice of the owners corporation committee meeting.
+The notice must:

 - be sent out at least three days before the meeting or as determined by the owners corporation